OctopusDeploy/blog/blog/2019-08/k8s-oauth/index.md

 ![](other-client.png "width=500")

 You will now see two codes: the **Client ID** and the **Client secret**.
-Make a note of both these codes, as we'll need them later on.
+Make a note of both these codes, as we’ll need them later on.

 ![](codes.png "width=500")